ffangsong/Sentence_Embedding_for_Ranking/README.md

 ## Usage

 ## Run test
-## Embedding Model Details
+## Train Embedding Model Details
-Two models were trained on a classification task to learn doc embeddings.
+Two models can be trained on a classification task to learn doc embeddings.
-* The first model leverages word embedding, Google's pretrained word2vec embedding was used and an LSTM layer was added to capture the long term dependency of words and capture richer semantic information.
+* The first model leverages pretrained word embedding, please download Google's pretrained model [here](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz) and put in the ```Docs\Pretrained``` fodler.  was used and an LSTM layer was added to capture the long term dependency of words and capture richer semantic information.
 * The second model start with a Bert layer initialized with the pre-trained weights and fine-tuned for the classification task.

 In both models, a simple cosine similarity metric is used for classification, thus compile the model to learn a better embedding of the doc.